MS24/2 Premium Finance Market Study

 • Premium finance is an important product for many customers.

-• We’ve been concerned about premium finance for some time.
+• We’d been concerned about premium finance for some time.

-We have published an Update paper for the Premium Finance Market Study (PFMS).
-This paper summarises the initial findings of the market study, launched in October 2024 as part of our wider work on motor and home insurance.
-Alongside this we have published 3 papers that provide details of our initial findings:
+We published an update paper in July 2025 to summarise the initial findings of the market study.
+Alongside this, we published 3 papers that provided details of our initial findings: